CiCiHope/GettingCleaningDataCourseProject/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-The more a detailed description of how the data was obtained, how the data was cleaned and filtered can be found at the original description of the data set.
+The more a detailed description of how the data was obtained, how the data was cleaned and filtered can be found at the original description of the data set (see link in ReadMe.md).

 ###Variables####

-These signals were used to estimate variables of the feature vector for each pattern:

-'-XYZ' suffix is used to denote 3-axial signals in the X, Y and Z directions.
+The variables in the tidy.txt is a subset of the variables in the original data set.
+The variables that made it into the tidy.txt file are the those relating to the mean and standard deviation of the estimated variable signals.
+This is assumed to be any variable name containing the words "mean()" or "std()".
+The following signals were used to estimate variables of the feature vector for each pattern.  '-XYZ' suffix is used to denote 3-axial signals in the X, Y and Z directions.

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ